Algo-Foundry/wallet-connectors/README.md

 # Wallet connector assignment

-**Update: AlgoSigner and MyAlgo integration has been removed for this assignment.**

 Complete the wallet connector integration for this sample Dapp.
+There are 2 objectives in this assignment,

-A user should be able to connect to either WalletConnect, Pera Wallet or Defly Wallet and perform a payment transaction to another account.
+1. A user should be able to connect to either WalletConnect, Pera Wallet, Defly Wallet or the KMD (Sandbox) and perform a payment transaction to another account.
+2. Display connected user's balance on the UI. [hint](https://algorand.github.io/js-algorand-sdk/classes/Algodv2.html#accountInformation)

-You will need to fill in the wallet integration codes in `wallets.js` and `WalletDemoView.vue`.
+You will need to fill in the wallet integration codes in `wallets.js`, `WalletDemoView.vue` and `kmd.js`.

 ## Setup instructions